varun-tiwari1/CS252_Assignment/Question-1/Readme.md

 - The commands discussed above to compile and run the code in order to perform the copy paste operation.

 - Then strace log file is created to keep track of all the system calls made during this operation.

+## References

+- C code for copy-paste operation - geeksforgeeks

+- For understanding system calls- websites like gfg,stackoverflow.OS Concepts mentioned above,You Tube.

+- For understanding commands and syntax- websites like gfg,stackoverflow,man7.org,etc

+- For assistance Dev Agrawal-
+201ME169 and Vincent Paul- 201ME365